RickyWang1020/CSDSNotes/Java/Algorithms/sort/Readme.md

 - Divide and conquer: split the array into half, perform merge sort on the two subarrays, and merge the two sorted subarrays into one sorted array

+- Iterative: start from subarrays of length 1, and merge them by pairs, until reach the full array

 - Time Complexity: `O(nlogn)`

 ## Heap sort